Andrej Kvašňák

 Andrej Kvašňák (19 May 1936 – 18 April 2007) was a Slovak football player.
 Born in Košice, he played for Czechoslovakia, for which he played 47 matches and scored 13 goals.
 He is usually considered one of the best Czechoslovak footballers.

-He was a participant in the 1962 FIFA World Cup, where Czechoslovakia finished second, and also in the 1970 FIFA World Cup.

-In his country he played mostly for Sparta Prague.
-From September 1969 he played a few seasons for Racing Mechelen, a Belgian team.
+Club career

+Kvašňák played domestically in the Czechoslovak First League for Dukla Pardubice, Jednota Košice and Sparta Prague.
+He scored a total of 83 goals in the league in 251 appearances across his spells with all clubs, and won two league titles, both with Sparta.
+From 1969 he played for Racing Mechelen in the second tier of Belgium, before leaving in 1972.

 Although often listed as a forward, he was in fact normally an attacking midfield schemer, forging a partnership in the centre of the park with Josef Masopust at international level.
 Well known for his technique and passing ability, he was also a prolific goalscorer and fine header of the ball.

+International career

+Before breaking into the senior team, Kvašňák played nine matches, scoring once, for Czechoslovakia B between 1956 and 1959.
+He made 47 appearances for Czechoslovakia between 1960 and 1970, scoring 13 times.
+One of his goals was a penalty against Hungary in a qualifying playoff for the 1970 World Cup.
+Kvašňák was a participant in the 1960 European Nations' Cup, where Czechoslovakia finished third, the 1962 FIFA World Cup, where Czechoslovakia finished second, and also in the 1970 FIFA World Cup.
+He retired from international football following the 1970 World Cup, at the age of 34.

+Later life and death

+Kvašňák settled in Prague after his football career, but did not go into coaching.
+Instead he was a longstanding employee of the Prague Public Transport Company.
+Kvašňák died at age 70 in Prague's Bulovka Hospital after contracting lung cancer.